 TCP SSL Listener Overview

-You can create a TCP SSL listener to a CLB instance to forward encrypted TCP requests from the client.
-TCP SSL is applicable to scenarios where ultra-high performance and large-scale TLS offloading are required.
-For TCP SSL listeners, the real server can directly get the real client IP.
+You can add a TCP SSL listener to a CLB instance to forward encrypted TCP requests from the client.
+The TCP SSL protocol is suitable for scenarios that require ultra-high performance and large-scale TLS offloading.
+With a TCP SSL listener, the backend server can directly obtain the real IP of the client.

 You need to create a CLB instance first.